dsphamgithub/dsphamgithub.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, my name is Sonny Pham, a Senior Member of the IEEE.
 I am an academic staff with the School of EECMS at [Curtin University](https://www.curtin.edu.au).
 I am passionate about making impact to the real world using advances in Artificial Intelligence.
-Some more about myself
+Some more about myself:
 * I am the lead of IAMAI, a research group  of Computing staff and talented students solving challenging real-world problems using AI.
 * I am a member of [SMAAT](https://smaat.org), an international collaborative research group aiming at developing technologies to help speech language pathologists detect and treat children with speech sound disorders (SSDs)
 * I am the Course Coordinator, [Master of AI](https://study.curtin.edu.au/offering/course-pg-master-of-artificial-intelligence--mc-aintl)